conda/conda/docs/source/user-guide/getting-started.rst

 Starting conda
 ==============

-Conda is available on Windows, macOS, or Linux and can be used with any terminal application (or shell) in macOS/Linux, while in Windows, we recommend using the Anaconda Prompt application provided by the Anaconda Distribution or Miniconda installations.
+Conda is available on Windows, macOS, or Linux and can be used with any terminal application (or shell).

 .. tab-set::